‘General Hospital’ Spoilers: Jake Could Be Helena’s Living Curse

 Given how rapidly Helena established mind control over Lucky and Jason, it seems quite possible that Helena could do a whole lot of damage to a young boy with an impressionable mind when she had him under her control for years.
 General Hospital spoilers predict Jake might be going into that trance-like state and quoting the book Helena left for Liz for a very good reason.

-Liz thinks Jake has never seen the weird little coloring book Helena left behind, but she may be 100% wrong.
+Liz thinks Jake has never seen the weird little coloring book Helena left behind, but she may be 100 percent wrong.
 There may be a very good reason Jake is quoting the book and drawing pictures from it.
 Maybe Helena used to read the book to Jake as a creepy bedtime story.
-General Hospital spoilers from Soaps She Knows say Jake does something strange that hint the kid was brainwashed.
+General Hospital spoilers from Soaps She Knows say Jake does something strange that hints the kid was brainwashed.

 “Helena really hated Sam & she put a cures on her & dad.
 I thought maybe she cursed the baby too.”-Jake #GH #Friz pic.twitter.com/d4U3ApyVXh